 The third series consisted of silver gelatin prints mounted on gray cards with green printing (Nos.
 301—385):

 The fourth and fifth series were mounted on white cards with red or brown printing (Nos.
 502—604 and 800—841).

-The last series, advertised as a "Handsomely colored photographs given free with each 10 cent plug of Newsboy tobacco...100 different photographs of beautiful women in this collection" were, of course, not photographs, but cabinet-sized chromolithographs:
+The last series was advertised as a "Handsomely colored photographs given free with each 10 cent plug of Newsboy tobacco...100 different photographs of beautiful women in this collection."
+They were, of course, not photographs, but boudoir-sized chromolithographs:

 After this last series of cabinets, Newsboy continued to offer cards as premiums, but they were much smaller package-sized lithographs.